Skip to main content

 Example Answer

 “If I discovered a critical bug just before release, I’d immediately communicate the issue to the project team and stakeholders, providing details about its severity and potential impact.
-I’d then propose potential solutions, such as delaying the release, issuing a hotfix post-launch, or finding a workaround depending on the situation.
-For example, during a previous project, I found a payment gateway bug hours before deployment.
-After discussing with the team, we decided to fix the bug before release, pushing the timeline by one day to ensure customer satisfaction and avoid reputational risks.”
+I’d then propose potential solutions, such as delaying the release, issuing a hotfix post-launch, or finding a workaround depending on the situation.”

 16. How do you decide when to automate a test case versus performing it manually?